darkwraithcovenant/darkwraithcovenant.github.io/_posts/2023-02-12-manifesto.md

 A personal webpage is an expression of the self, a canvas in a digital art gallery, one snippet of HTML and CSS at a time.
 Why then, have we let someone without our best interests mind do all the heavy lifting for us?
 Social media sites will continue to have their place, but I think they are on the decline and we should move accordingly.

 **Reasons to move your art, music, and writing off of facebook**
-- You won't be banned by robots for arbitrary breaking ever changing rules (just don't be a raging bigot) and face censorship.
+- You won't be banned by careless robots for breaking arbitrary, ever-changing terms of service (just don't be a raging bigot) and won't face censorship.
 - You control your own digital ghost, and can disappear your content on your own terms.
 - You control who interacts with your content.
 - Your data is no longer mined and abused by greedy actors.